Become an Election Worker

 Applications are accepted year-round; however, if a volunteer wishes to serve as an Election Worker in a specific election, it is strongly encouraged individuals apply early for the best chance of receiving preferred placement.
 Applications received close to the election date will be processed and volunteers will be assigned to a position and/or polling locations that have vacancies.
 Applicants may request information on available positions by contacting the Recruitment Team.
 Applications are accepted at the Board of Elections office during normal business hours, by mail, fax, or email (scanned).

-2. Download a printable application You may submit the completed form via mail, email, fax or in person.
+2. Download a printable application.
+A completed application may be submitted by mail, email, fax or in person.

 Mail Election Worker Applications to: